Wooden Door Restoration Specialists

 Broken frames

 The next step is to make crucial repairs to your wooden door.
-We will isolate problem areas and replace them with hardwood panels to eliminate any developing damage such as cracks or decay.
+We will isolate problem areas and repair them as required.

-You would be surprised how many problems originate from flaky paint on wooden doors.
-We’ll remove any old paint from your door by hand to create a smooth hardwood surface, onto which fresh paint can be applied directly.
+3. Stripping (if painting the door) You would be surprised how many problems originate from flaky paint on wooden doors.
+We’ll remove any old paint from your doors external facia by hand to create a good foundational surface, onto which fresh paint can be applied directly.

-Whether it’s a small door window or large panel on a French or sliding door, glazing plays a key role in a door’s performance and aesthetics.
-Where required, we’ll replace broken or inefficient glazing and add new sealing around windows to improve the door’s security and thermal efficiency.
+Whether it’s a small door window or large panel on a French door, glazing plays a key role in a door’s performance and aesthetics.
+Where required, we’ll replace broken or inefficient glazing and add new sealing around glass to improve the door’s security and thermal efficiency.

 6. Draught-proofing